brightcolorfulflickers/pride_necklace/README.md

 ## Overview
 I made this necklace to celebrate LGBT pride month.
 It's based on [this Adafruit tutorial](https://learn.adafruit.com/gemma-hoop-earrings/overview), but I modified it heavily.
 It adds a button so that the user can cycle through different animations.
 Full instructions are below.

+Thank you to Adafruit for posting this project on their [blog](https://blog.adafruit.com/2016/06/26/a-neopixel-necklace-to-celebrate-lgbt-pride-her_nerdiness-pride2016/)!

 ## Tools Required

 I used a laser cutter, a 3d printer, and a soldering iron.